anushkasingh16/team06/docs/final.md

 Milestone 2:

 * CRUD operations for Textbook Listing
-* CRUD oeprations for Profiles
+* CRUD operations for Profiles

 Milestone 3 / Final:

-* Created Presentation for Video Demo
+* Helped create the databases for user profiles
-* Documentation for the milestone
+* Listing of books page and form work
-* Deployment and final route checks for express
+* Integrating the above with MongoDB
-* Authorization and Sign Up
+* Debugging for profile and listing operations

 ### Helton Pongnon